Tigo-cmd/monty/README.md

 CGroup projectAlgorithmData structure

     By: Julien Barbier
-    Weight: 2
-    Project to be done (your team: Nwali Emmanuel) Project will start Aug 22, 2023 1:00 AM, must end by Aug 25, 2023 1:00 AM Checker was released at Aug 22, 2023 7:00 PM
-    An auto review will be launched at the deadline
+     Project to be done in teams of 2 people (your team: Nwali Emmanuel) Project over - took place from Mar 26, 2024 6:00 AM to Mar 29, 2024 6:00AM An auto review will be launched at the deadline An auto review will be launched at the deadline